crossplane/crossplane/docs/stacks-guide-gcp.md

 EOF

 kubectl apply -f environment.yaml
-# Example YAML exists in https://github.com/crossplaneio/crossplane/blob/master/cluster/examples/workloads/kubernetes/wordpress/gcp/environment.yaml as well.
 ```
+The example YAML also exists in [the Crossplane
+repository][crossplane-sample-gcp-environment].

 The steps that we have taken so far have been related to things that can
-be shared by all resources in all namespaces of that Crossplane cluster.
+be shared by all resources in all namespaces of the Crossplane control
-Now, we will keep going with creating an app namespace and populating it
+cluster.
+Now, we will use a namespace specific to our application, and
-with resources that will help Crossplane know with what configuration it
+we'll populate it with resources that will help Crossplane know what
+configuration to use to satisfy our application's resource claims.
-should satisfy the claims.
-You can use any namespace for your app's
+You can use any namespace for your application's resources, but for this
-resources but for this tutorial we'll create a new namespace.
+tutorial we'll create a new namespace.

 ```
 kubectl create namespace mynamespace
 ```

-Now we need to tell Crossplane which resource classes should be used to
+Now that we have a namespace, we need to tell Crossplane which resource
-satisfy our claims in that app namespace.
-We will create portable
+classes should be used to satisfy our claims in that namespace.
+We will
-classes that have have reference to non-portable ones that we created
+create [portable classes][portable-classes-docs] that have have
+references to the cloud-specific classes that we created earlier.
-earlier.
-In our claims, we can refer to those portable classes directly
-or label one as the default portable class to be used in claims that do
-not have class reference.

-> Portable classes are a way of referring to non-portable resource classes in other namespaces.

-For example, MySQLInstanceClass is a portable class that can refer to
+For example, `MySQLInstanceClass` is a portable class.
+It may refer to
-GCP's CloudSQLInstanceClass, which is a non-portable class.
+GCP's `CloudSQLInstanceClass`, which is a non-portable class.

+To read more about portable classes, how they work, and how to use them
+in different ways, including by specifying default classes when no
+reference is provided, see the [portable classes and claims
+documentation][portable-classes-docs].

 ```
 cat > namespace.yaml <<EOF